 There is no evidence that Konjac Gum could have any negative effects on these vulnerable groups.
 It should be safe to use Konjac Gum in food for newborns and pregnant.
 However, we still recommend consumers to consult professionals before using large quantity of Konjac Gum for long period in food for newborns or pregnant.

-No health issues about Konjac Gum reported up to now.
+No breaking news or public health crises reported about Konjac Gum reported up to now.

 1. Konjac glucomannan, a promising polysaccharide for OCDDS.
 [Carbohydr Polym.
 2014 Apr 15]